materials-commons/mcdocs/source/docs/annotating-data/index.md

 data.
 With a few small modifications to your spreadsheet Materials Commons can create your samples, processes and even your workflow.

+Your spreadsheet will be loaded in the background by Materials Commons.
+When the load is complete you will receive an email.

 To get started [click here](../reference/spreadsheets#overview).